Pougher/operating-system/documentation.md

 _**Heap Metadata Corruption Detection**_

-The allocator provided with Racoon does have a level of security provided through a checksum that is stored in the upper 24 bits of the `in_use` variable.
+The allocator provided with OS does have a level of security provided through a checksum that is stored in the upper 24 bits of the `in_use` variable.

 Whenever a heap operation is performed on a heap chunk, its checksum is tested by calculating the checksum of the heap chunk in its current state and testing for equality against the stored heap chunk.
 If the heap chunk's calculated checksum does not match its stored checksum, then an error is raised.
 This does however come with the downside that whenever an operation is performed on a heap chunk that mutates it in any way, its checksum must be recalculated.